AndyLaBorde/Team_Profile_Generator/README.md

   ## Description

-  takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person
+  This application takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.

   ### User Story